dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Take the fiber product of $S$ with itself, $S \cross_{\PP^1} S$, then blow up the diagonal.
 Then $h^{1,1} = 20$ and $h^{2,1} = 8$.

 Why "Banana manifold"?
-Fibered over $\PP^1$ with 12 singular fibers, each fiber
+Fibered over $\PP^1$ with 12 singular fibers.